roryl/lucee-book/lifecycle_scopes.md

 > yourdomain.com?arg1=foo&arg2=bar

 ###FORM
-Accessible for the life of a single request, the FORM scope represents any parameter which has been sent (Posted) to your application using an HTML form or javascript
+Accessible for the life of a single request, the FORM scope represents any parameter which has been sent (Posted) to the application using an HTML form or javascript Ajax with POST

 ###CGI
-Accessible for the life of a single request, the CGI scope (which stangs for Common Gateway Interface) is all of the web server variables passed to Lucee by Tomcat, Apache or any web server running Lucee.
+Accessible for the life of a single request, the CGI scope (which stangs for Common Gateway Interface) is all of the web server variables passed to Lucee by Tomcat, Apache or any web server running in front of Lucee.

-A new of the CGI variables are:

-The full list is available in the [CGI Variables Reference](https://rorylaitila.gitbooks.io/lucee/content/cgi_variables.html)
+The full list of CGI variables is available in the [CGI Variables Reference](https://rorylaitila.gitbooks.io/lucee/content/cgi_variables.html)

-You do not need to lock read access to any of the Global scopes, only write access when there can potentially be a race condition of two clients writing to a global variable at the same time.
+It is not necessary to **read** lock access to any of the global scopes, only **write** access when there can potentially be a race condition of two clients writing to a global variable at the same time.

 ##Localized Scopes